tomanistor/osprey/README.md

 Finally, I decided to publish it so that others with a similar use-case might profit from it, too.

 ## The "Taste" (Features)

+:warning: Please note: In contrary to [Osprey](https://github.com/tomanistor/osprey) it does **not** have the built-in minimalistic blog!
+This is not the aim of the project.

 ### :low_brightness: Light: **Removed** features